 When you invest in the Vanguard FTSE Global All Cap Index Fund you are getting nearly 7,000 companies of all different sizes (market caps) from around the world.

-I LOVE this next chart that Katie created to show the size of investment in different countries and companies around the world in the global fund.
+I LOVE this next chart that Katie created to show the size of investment in different countries and companies around the world in the global fund as at September 2020.
 Dark blue are American companies and you can see the top left hand corner box is Apple.
 By investing in this fund 3.25% of your investment is put into Apple stock.
 The size of the box represents the amount of your money that will be invested into this single stock.

 By hovering over the graph you can see which company each box represents and what percentage of your money is held in these different companies.